SC

 For example: a property worth $200,000 growing at 5% per year becomes worth about $325,779 after 10 years — a gain of $125,779 (63%).
 At 3%, it reaches $268,783.
 The rate matters enormously over long time periods.

 Appreciation can come from market demand, improvements, inflation, scarcity, or economic growth.
 Real estate, stocks, gold, and land all appreciate differently based on their own market forces.
+If you calculate property value then use cap rate calculator tool, it help instantly find your capitalization rate.

 Typical Appreciation Rates by Asset